-A measure of whether the government Revenues as a % of Annual lived within its means in the measurement year, or was required to use prior year resources to fund a portion of current year costs, or shifted the funding of some of the current year costs to future periods.
+A measure of whether the government lived within its means in the measurement year, or was required to use prior year resources to fund a portion of current year costs, or shifted the funding of some of the current year costs to future periods.
 This measure also removes the effect of special items.

-For the year ended September 30, 2009, GovGuam funded 86.1% of their current year expenses with current year revenues, which is considered an unfavorable percentage, and a decline from the ratio in the prior year.
+For the year ended September 30, 2010, GovGuam funded 92.4% of their current year expenses with current year revenues, which is considered an unfavorable percentage, although it is an improvement from the ratio in the prior year.

-Level of Unrestricted Net Assets How do our total rainy day funds look?
+Level of Unrestricted Net Assets

+How do our total rainy day funds look?

-Unrestricted Net Assets (Deficit) as
+Unrestricted Net Assets (Deficit) as a % of Annual Revenues